ArisDG/stackstats/README.md

 ## Objective

 The service communicates with the `StackExchange API` and performs the following tasks:
-- Retrieves the StackOverflow answer data for the given date/time range (`answers` endpoint.
+- Retrieves the StackOverflow answer data for the given date/time range (`answers` endpoint).
 - Retrieves the comment data for this set of answers (`/answers/{ids}/comments` endpoint).
 - Finally, calculates the following statistics:
     - the total number of accepted answers.